easternempire/AI-5/milestone6.md

 ### [Template Repository](https://github.com/easternempire/AI-5-template/)

-### Blog Post Instructions will be shared on the forum.
+### Blog Post Instructions will be shared on the forum: DISCORD.

 ### GitHub Repo: We will be retrieving main branch for final project.
 <br/>